TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Related Work

-The third group is those which, due to the challenges of printing or expensive output devices, avoid the tactile overlay.
-Brock et al.~\cite{Ducasse_Brock_Jouffrais_2018}, highlight that these lose the advantages of the raised line, in exchange for affordability and hardware accessibility.
-Many of those systems combine computer-generated audio feedback with the vibrotactile feedback provided by most smartphones.
-Among the closest to our design are Geotablet~\cite{Simonnet_Bothorel_Maximiano_Thépaut_2012}, with which a user places a finger on a tablet to play a range of speech, iconic and environmental sounds and TIKISI~\cite{Bahram_2013} which offers a range of interesting interactions such as zooming, selection and overviews.
-Other systems in this category include TouchOver Map~\cite{Poppinga_Magnusson_Pielot_Rassmus_Gröhn_2011}, Timbremap~\cite{Su_Rosenzweig_Goel_De_Lara_Truong_2010} and Open touch/sound maps~\cite{Kaklanis_Votis_Tzovaras_2013}.
+Finally, some systems depict maps without relying on haptic means, which makes them more affordable~\cite{Ducasse_Brock_Jouffrais_2018}.
+Many combine computer-generated audio with vibrotactile feedback.
+Geotablet~\cite{Simonnet_2012} plays a range of speech, iconic and environmental sounds when touched and TIKISI~\cite{Bahram_2013} offers a range of interesting interactions such as zooming, selection and overviews.
+TouchOver Map~\cite{Poppinga_2011}, Timbremap~\cite{Su_Rosenzweig_Goel_De_Lara_Truong_2010} and Open touch/sound maps~\cite{Kaklanis_Votis_Tzovaras_2013} have similar approaches.

-Systems built for geographical representation can inform the design of diagram representation.
-For example, Yairi et al's system~\cite{Yairi_Takano_Shino_Kamata_2008} enables touch navigation from one node to another through sound guidance with a tone that increases in pitch as a finger follows.
-For this reason, these systems heavily inspire our work.
-However, the representation of maps poses some fundamentally different challenges to the representation of diagrams.
-One is that in maps there is more emphasis on the shape and location of objects; another is that, in diagrams, the representation of explicit relationships between different objects is key (in maps, these relationships are most often implicit).
-These differences also cascade, resulting in differences between the main tasks that need to be supported.
-For example, in maps, egocentric navigation is often a key task, which is, arguably, not a very relevant task in diagrams.
+We took inspiration from many of these designs.
+For example, Yairi et al.'s system~\cite{Yairi_Takano_Shino_Kamata_2008} guides fingers from one node to another using pitch-modulated sound.
+However, map representation poses fundamentally different challenges to diagram representation: in maps, there is more emphasis on the shape and location of objects whereas in diagrams the representation of explicit relationships between different objects is key (in maps, these relationships are most often implicit).
+Consequently, in maps, egocentric navigation is often a key task, which is, arguably, not as relevant for diagrams.